 The A-side power source provides power to one side of each system and storage enclosure, as well as to components that do not require two sources of power, such as tape drives and a monitor.
-The B-side power source provides power to the other side of each system and storage enclosure.
+If you use an uninterruptible power supply (UPS), the UPS is the A-side power source.